vstinner/vstinner.github.io/draft/python_contrib_2016q3.rst

 Add a private version to dict <https://www.python.org/dev/peps/pep-0509/>`_ was approved at the CPython sprint by Guido.

-The version is used in FAT Python to check quickly if a key was modified in a Python namespace.
+The dictionary version is used by FAT Python to check quickly if a variable was modified in a Python namespace.
 Technically, a Python namespace is a regular dictionary.

 While my experimental FAT Python didn't convince Guido, Yury Selivanov wrote yet another cache for global variables using the dictionary version: `Implement